derange-alembic/hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Computer Architecture
-  - High-performance network
+  - Sparse Computing
-  - Artificial Intelligence
+  - AI cluster network system

 # Education to show in About widget
 education: